Mauke The Cook Islands South Pacific

 Bike down to the airport in the quiet of early morning.
 On the way, check out the harbour to see the fishermen set off to catch tuna from their outriggers.
 Then keep riding past the early morning service at the CICC church in Kimiangatau village, past the Air Rarotonga board that still displays your name as one of the arrivals from yesterday, past the old hospital, and the deserted Julian Dashwood house, to the end of the airport where from July to September you may see humpback whales cruise by a few metres from the edge of the land.

 This is a special place.
-You won’t need a spa - although a massage using local scented oils is available from Marama (who just happens to own Anamar video hire as well).
 You can hire a bike or scooter for a round island trip where you will be dazzled by the turquoise sea on one side and the lush tropical forest on the other.
 Take some fruit and water, or rely on the locals to hail you from their coconut grove with a drinking coconut and fresh fruit.
 Stop at Teoneroa beach (long white sand) where the locals picnic all through the Christmas and New Year break.

-Pacific Barbeque Arrive back at Tiare cottages for a barbeque or umu of fresh caught tuna.
+Arrive back at Tiare cottages for a barbeque or umu of fresh caught tuna.
 Or try raw tuna marinated in fresh lime with freshly grated and squeezed coconut cream (you will never want to eat tinned coconut cream ever again).
-Salads made from organically grown fruit, vegetables and herbs washed down with some bush beer.
+Salads made from organically grown fruit, vegetables and herbs.
 Exchange stories with travellers from around the world while listening to the endless rumbling of the Pacific ocean coming ashore on the reef.

 You will need to stay for several days just to see it all.
 And once you’ve been to Mauke, you will want to return again and again.
 But you won’t want to tell your friends about this magic place.
 Some secrets are too special to share!